Spokn AI

 Find out how MaxContact helps businesses like yours.

-Writing your own scripts can feel daunting, but in most cases it’s just about following a few simple rules.
-Here are six steps to writing effective contact centre scripts:
+Wondering how to write a call script that gets results?
+Writing your own call centre script can feel daunting, but in most cases, it’s just about following a few simple rules.
+Here are six steps to writing an effective call centre script:

 2. Introduce yourself